 Applications on phones have changed so many aspects of our lives.
 The way we interact with each other, shop, watch videos, find places to go, and entertain ourselves have all improved due to the myriad apps available to the world.
+Even for the casinos, there are now apps and websites like www.daisyslots.com that offer quality casino games for the fans who don't have time to visit the casino.
 But speaking for sports fans, the demands are a lot simpler.
 They just want to get their scores and news in an efficient way that doesn’t take too much effort.
 And the sports apps landscape reflects that.
 While a few companies have made it very easy to get on-the-go updates on teams, the range of innovation has more or less stopped there.

 Bow at the Feet of ESPN